 The Smuggling Museum houses one of the finest collections of smuggling artefacts in the country.
 Featuring 'The History of Jamaica Inn', an educational and historical film show, the Museum brings alive many of the myths and legends associated with Jamaica Inn and Cornwall, including tales of wreckers and smugglers over the past 300 years.

-Smuggling evolved when customs dues were first introduced in the thirteenth century, but there was no effective form of law and order until the fifteenth century and even then it was negligible.
+Smuggling evolved when customs dues were first introduced in the thirteenth century, but there was little effective enforcement.
+In the 18th century, when taxes rose to fund foreign wars, some goods could be purchased much more cheaply on the continent and smuggling became rife.
+Tea had become a very popular drink and at one point the tax levied made tea six times more expensive in England than in Europe!
 Goods such as silks, tea, tobacco and brandy were more frequently smuggled into Cornwall than anywhere else in England.

 Polperro on the south coast and Boscastle, Trebarwith and Tintagel on the north coast were the most used landing coves for bringing ashore contraband.
 Talland and Lanreath were regularly used by Polperro smugglers to hide their cargo.
 Jamaica Inn, in its isolation, provided the ideal premises for storing this contraband on its way up country.